Wild fisheries: Marine and inland production

-According to the Food and Agriculture Organization (FAO), the world harvest by commercial fisheries in 2010 consisted of 88.6 million tonnes of aquatic animals captured in wild fisheries, plus another 0.9 million tons of aquatic plants (seaweed etc.).
-This can be contrasted with 59.9 million tonnes produced in fish farms, plus another 19.0 million tons of aquatic plants harvested in aquaculture.
+According to the Food and Agriculture Organization (FAO), the world harvest by commercial fishing in 2010 consisted of 88.6 million tonnes of aquatic animals captured in wild fisheries, plus another 0.9 million tonnes of aquatic plants (such as seaweed).
+This can be contrasted with 59.9 million tonnes produced in fish farms, plus another 19.0 million tonnes of aquatic plants harvested in aquaculture.